lachiescarsbrook/CanID/README.md

 <br>

 ## **Benchmarking**
+To test the accuracy of `CanID` in distinguishing dogs and wolves, we selected published ancient genomes which captured the range of extant/extinct diversity across the species (Fig. 2).
+For each individual, we generated pseudohaploidized genomes (to mimic the genotype calling in `CanID`), and selected a specified subset of SNPs (between 25–1000) to test the workflows identification module.

 ![Sample Image](figures/CanID_Benchmark_Assignment_Accuracy.jpg)
 **Figure 2.** Benchmarking of `CanID` using published ancient dog and wolf genomes, representative of all extinct and extant diversity.
 For each sample, a specific subset of SNPs (25–1000) were randomly sampled from pseudohaploidized genomes, and run through the workflow's identification module.
 We also tested the classification of individuals with mixed ancestry by generating a F1 hybrid, taking 50% of SNPs from the ancient European dog (i.e. Newgrange), and 50% from the ancient West Eurasian wolf (i.e. Pietrele).
 Accuracy of taxonomic assignment was averaged over 100 replicates for each given number of SNPs.
 <br>